Cartoon Buddy Club Publishing

 It was a bill of Rights that was passed in 1689.
 Items included in the bill, were that here could be no longer be a Roman Catholic King or Queen of Britain.
 Also that Political supremacy was now to be the right of Parliament only.
 The bill also stated for the first time that English citizens possessed both civic and political rights.

 The bill was called The Glorious Revolution as it had been passed without bloodshed and made constitutional history in Britain ( even today, Britain does not hold a written final Constitution, as does the likes of young America).

 William Of Orange and Mary accepted this bill of rights and were then allowed to ascend the throne.

 1689 James II landed in Ireland (where Jacobite Catholic support for him was strong) with the aid of French troops of King Louis XIV.
-The Catholic French King himself, had planned to dominate Europe and supported the Jacobite cause in re-installing Catholic James II as King of Britain and to oust the new Protestant British King William of Orange and Queen Mary.
+The Catholic French King himself had planned to dominate Europe and supported the Jacobite cause in re-installing Catholic James II as King of Britain to oust the new Protestant British King William of Orange and Queen Mary.

 James II was given a large degree of support and soon became in control of most of Ireland, with the exception of the important towns of Derry and Enniskillen in the North of the country.

 1690 The Battle of the Boyne ended the hopes of King James II.
 His army was defeated and destroyed.
 He returned to the safety of France and would not again set foot on British soil.
 However, his son, Charles Edward Stuart, better known as Bonnie Prince Charlie, would eventually travel to Scotland and with Jacobite support there, would attempt seize the kingdom for his father.